whyboris/utilitarianism.net/content/en/acting-on-utilitarianism.md

 [^37]: For more detail, see MacAskill, W.; Mogensen, A. & Ord, T. (2018).
 [Giving Isn’t Demanding](https://static1.squarespace.com/static/5506078de4b02d88372eee4e/t/5bc7196aec212dd54a839425/1539774891904/Giving+Isn%27t+Demanding.pdf).
 In Woodruff, P. (ed.) _The Ethics of Giving: Philosophers' Perspectives on Philanthropy_.
 Oxford: Oxford University Press, pp. 178–203.
 [^38]: Note that William MacAskill, coauthor of this website, is a cofounder of 80,000 Hours.
 [^39]: Cf. Todd, B. (2017).
 [We reviewed over 60 studies about what makes for a dream job.
 Here’s what we found](https://80000hours.org/career-guide/job-satisfaction/). _80,000 Hours_.
-[^39a]: There also seems an unusually high risk of political efforts proving counterproductive.
+[^39a]: But note also the high risk of political efforts proving counterproductive.
 Consider, for example, environmental regulations that make it more difficult to build new solar, wind, and nuclear power plants to replace harmful coal power.
 [^40]: Note that William MacAskill, coauthor of this website, is the author of several of the listed resources on effective altruism.
 Moreover, he is a cofounder of both 80,000 Hours and Giving What We Can.